Sammyknee/nashville_airbnb_housing/README.md

 ## Overview

-The city of Nashville, TN has experienced explosive growth in the last 10 years, marked by hundreds of new apartment buildings and hotel development, new company headquarters from the likes of Amazon, and sharp increases in home prices.
-As Nashville becomes not only a more popular place to live but also a popular place to vacation, the presence of Airbnb has exploded as well, increasing from around 2,000 airbnbs in 2015 to over 6,000 today.
+The city of Nashville, TN has experienced explosive growth in the last 10 years, marked by hundreds of new apartment buildings and hotel development, new company headquarters, and sharp increases in home prices.
+As Nashville becomes not only a more popular place to live but also a popular place to vacation, the presence of Airbnb has exploded as well, increasing from around 2,000 Airbnbs in 2015 to over 6,000 today.
 As this city changes, I wanted to explore the relationship between the growth in home prices and the growth in Airbnb, and whether the growing popularity as a tourist city has had a negative effect on residents.

 ***